TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 ###Bonus!
-Instead of closing the program.
-Create a way for the user to play again.
+Instead of closing the program when the deck is empty, create a way for the user to play again.